dancmeyers/ansible-macos/README.md

 # ansible-osx

-Steps to set up a new Mac for development and optionally some personal utilities too.
+Steps to set up a new Mac for development, and optionally some personal software too.

+N.B.
+This has been tested on macOS Catalina.
+Settings, specifically osx defaults, may well change between releases.

+## Initial setup

 Rename the Mac under `System Preferences > Sharing > Computer Name > Edit...`.

+Sync up anty peripherals (so that defaults can apply to them).

 Log in to the Mac App Store.